 You can also reach out to local restaurants and see what they'd charge to feed a specific amount of people.
 Even if you don’t end up using them, it may help you better understand what your overall group lunch budget should be.

-ro tip: This is where beginners make the biggest mistake.
+Pro tip: This is where beginners make the biggest mistake.
 They order way too much, it comes in over-budget, and up to 30% or more gets thrown out.
 Working with a company that can manage lunch delivery for your office eliminates waste and optimizes spending.

 Keep these questions in mind when making your final decision:

 Now that you know how you’re ordering, it's time to place the order and coordinate delivery and setup.

 As a good rule of thumb, always order early.

-Not only will restaurants appreciate it, but they’ll be much more likely to have your order ready on time (or delivered when you requested it).
-Of course, sometimes an early order isn’t possible, and you might have to call around looking for a restaurant that can have lunch ready by the time you need it.
+Not only will restaurants appreciate it, but they’ll also be much more likely to have your order ready on time (or delivered when you requested it).
+Sometimes an early order isn’t possible, and you might have to call around looking for a restaurant that can have lunch ready by the time you need it.

+If you’re catering lunch for the office, you can’t forget to think about where it will be set up.
+It’s surprisingly easy to forget about serving food when you’re trying to coordinate everything else!
 The space you’ll need depends on many factors.
 For example, if you’re doing a lunch-and-learn or eating during a meeting, you may need to plan on eating in a specific room, regardless of how convenient it is for serving.

 Remember that you’ll need to set out the food before anyone starts eating, so if the delivery is scheduled for 12:00, don’t tell people that lunch is at noon.
 Give yourself at least a few minutes to get everything set up (or, if they provide this service, to let the restaurant’s delivery crew get it ready).

-Of course, these rules change in different situations.
+Of course, these rules can change in different situations.
 If you’re providing boxed lunches for everyone, you might just need a small table where people can grab their preferred type of lunch and take it somewhere that’s convenient.

 Don’t forget that serving is also followed by cleaning up.
 If you can recruit one or two employees to help you, this process will be much easier.